nuwavepartners/connectwise_rmm/README.md

-# ConnectWise RMM Scripts
+# NuWave Technology Partners Scripts for ConnectWise RMM

 ### Overview

-Scripts to work with ConnectWise RMM
+Scripts to work with ConnectWise RMM Agent